Mathews2115/TeslondaDash/README.md

 ### In defense of myself;

 - Why HTML5?
 Why Angular?
 Why everything??
 This was a rapid developed, prototype software to get something fun and rad up and running as soon as possible.
-By no means expect proper style guide techniqe or any tests what so ever.
+By no means expect proper style guide technique or any tests what so ever.
 (I'm not a good role model)  I chose Angular 5 with Typescript because I needed to get up to speed with those two technologies and I wanted to get as much bang for my buck when diving into a new project, also, I'm a glutton for punishment.
 Hey, this was done in my free time when I was trying to be a good husband AND being a Dark Souls fanatic.

 The first screen started out as a 7" display at 800x480.
 It was mostly designed to run using the HTML5 canvas.
 Later on, the second screen was a 10" display, at 1080x720.
 The routes used for this was mostly just css3 widgets.